sycom/userScripts/TwitterFollowHelper/documentation.md

 * Fw(x) = people "x" follows
 * Nt(x,t) = number of tweets of "x" during time "t"

+## IaS : The tweepl is a star
+* If the tweepl has a verified account, s\he is definitly a "star",
+* If Fw(u) / Fg(u) is low, tweepl is a also "star".

+May be we can imagine different sorts of "stars" depending on how huge is their following crew.
+But it's not the point here.
+You just have to know the tweepl is or not, since "stars" are very less likely to follow you back or engage with you.

+Also, for this, score is allways 0.
+Follow if you like but don't expect anything...

 ## Ify : Following you?
 * if the tweepl is following you're more about to have interaction with him, so it's a good point.
     * in the future it might be a good idea to moderate this if the tweepl is following a lot ("serial follower")